perestaj/React_SchoolLibrary/README.md

 # ReactSchoolLibrary

 ReactSchoolLibrary is a sample school library application that I wrote while learning React / Redux.

 The application was tested only in development mode.

+For Angular version of the application please go to: [AngularSchoolLibrary](https://github.com/perestaj/AngularSchoolLibrary).

 Installed packages:
 - redux